nanochess/CVBasic/README.md

 *(c) Copyright 2024-2026 Óscar Toledo Gutiérrez* *https://nanochess.org/*

-CVBasic is a BASIC language cross-compiler with a syntax alike to QBasic originally written for the Colecovision video game console.
+CVBasic is a BASIC language cross-compiler with a syntax alike to QBasic.
+It supports the following platforms:

-The CVBasic compiler can create programs up to 1 MB using the BANK statements (using 16K bank switching on most platforms, 8k on TI-99/4A).

-It has been extended to support the following platforms:
+* Colecovision (supporting bank switching with Megacart mapper)
 * Sega SG-1000 / SC-3000  (supporting bank switching with Sega mapper)
 * MSX 1 and MSX 2 (supporting bank switching with ASCII16 mapper)
 * Texas Instruments TI-99/4A (courtesy of @tursilion, supporting bank switching)